-ONE YEAR FULL WARRANTY ON REFRIGERATOR
+FULL ONE-YEAR WARRANTY ON REFRIGERATOR

-For one year from the date of purchase, when this refrigerator is operated and maintained according to the instructions supplied with it, Sears will repair this refrigerator, free of charge, if defective in material or workmanship.
-This one year time period does not include the refrigerator water filter cartridge (if equipped), which is an expendable part warranted for only 30 days (see below).
+For one year from the date of purchase, when this refrigerator is operated and maintained according to the instructions provided in this Owner's Guide, Sears will repair this refrigerator, free of charge, if defective in material or workmanship.

-FIVE YEAR FULL WARRANTY ON SEALED REFRIGERATION SYSTEM
+FULL FIVE-YEAR WARRANTY ON SEALED REFRIGERATION SYSTEM

-For five years from the date of purchase, when this refrigerator is operated and maintained according to the instructions supplied with it, Sears will repair the sealed system (consisting of refrigerant, connecting tubing, and compressor), free of charge, if defective in material or workmanship.
+For five years from the date of purchase, when this refrigerator is operated and maintained according to the instructions provided in this Owner's Guide, Sears will repair the sealed system (consisting of refrigerant, connecting tube, and compressor motor), free of charge, if defective in material or workmanship.